 The challenge we face in an evolving digital world is that there are developers out there creating sophisticated and effective methods to brute force passwords.
-This cyberattack method is basically the activity of systematically submitting millions of password or passphrase attempts per second, in an attempt to work out the key (or encryption algorithm) to decrypt and gain access into your system.
+This cyberattack method is basically the activity of systematically submitting millions of character combinations in an attempt to work out the key (or encryption algorithm) to decrypt and gain access into your system.
 There are, however, things you can do to strengthen the complexity of your password.

 What makes ‘passphrases’ stronger than normal passwords is not only are they unique and easier to remember, but the longer and more complex the passphrase the better.

 Let’s do a quick ‘What?
 Why?
 And Where?’:

 What is a Passphrase? – Using a phrase or sentence, not one word, as your password.